mitodl/ol-django/README.md

 - Build the containers: `docker compose build`
 - Get a shell in the `shell` container: `docker compose run --rm -ti shell bash`

+The database server is exposed on port 55432 locally - you can override this by setting `POSTGRES_PORT` in your environment.

 #### Using the `release` container

 The `release` container is special and is set up to run `build` commands, including generating releases.
 It's special because it _does not_ mount your local copy of the codebase (mainly because of file permission issues).
 So, it requires a bit more care before using.